ariley215/caesar-cipher/README.md

 - shifts that push a letter out or range should wrap around. *completed 01-31-2024 4:30PM EST*
   - E.g. encrypt(‘zzz’,1) would return ‘aaa’.
 - Create a decrypt function that takes in encrypted text and numeric shift which will restore the encrypted text back to its original form when correct key is supplied.*completed 01-31-2024 4:30PM EST*
-- Create a crack function that will decode the cipher so that an encrypted message can be transformed into its original state WITHOUT access to the key.*in progess*
+- Create a crack function that will decode the cipher so that an encrypted message can be transformed into its original state WITHOUT access to the key.*completed 02-01-2024 5:30PM EST*
-- Devise a method for the computer to determine if code was broken with minimal human guidance.*in  progress*
+- Devise a method for the computer to determine if code was broken with minimal human guidance.*completed 02-01-2024 5:30PM EST*

 ## Setup